Holiday rentals in Fuengirola

 This area experiences a Mediterranean climate, with warm sunshine almost all year round, perfect for enjoying your stay in one of the many apartments in Fuengirola.
 June through August are the hottest months, so ensure you pack plenty of sunscreen and a hat.
 In June, the Night of San Juan is a popular event that takes place at sunset on the beach, with food and drinks, music, and dancing.
 The spring and autumn months are possibly the most pleasant times to visit, when you won’t get the really hot days you can get in summer, but you can still expect plenty of warm sunny weather for enjoying the beach.
 In April, La Feria de los Pueblos (International Fair) takes place at the town’s main fairground, showcasing food, drinks, and music from more than 30 countries around the world.
 Wintertime is much quieter in Fuengirola, and although it will be cooler, you can still expect sunshine and mild temperatures.

-What are the top things to do in Fuengirola?
+Top things to do in Fuengirola

 Walking or biking down Fuengirola’s beautiful beachfront promenade is quite possibly the best way to explore the town.
 One of the longest promenades in Spain, Paseo Maritimo is nearly 6.5 kilometres and stretches along almost all of the town’s beaches.
 The path is lined with shady palms and benches to stop and enjoy your surroundings, and you’ll pass many restaurants and bars along the way.